KnuckleheadsClub/rbdt/Readme.md

 * Real Open Sourcing Hours
   - Changelog
   - Write documentation and put them somewhere
+  - branch protection for main, no direct writes only PR's
+  - automated tests
 * Crawl-delay parsing and restructuring of the data representation.
 * Be able to detect whether a crawler can access a specific page.
 * More tests of all the various edge cases.